wumpyproject/wumpy/README.md

 A Discord API wrapper for Python.
 Wumpy aims to be easy enough for Wumpus, and extensible enough for Clyde!

+## Community

+There is a [development Discord server](https://discord.gg/ZWpjYdKKTF) you can join.
+GitHub Discussions is used for support.

 ## Usage

 If you are new to Wumpy consider [reading the documentation](https://wumpy.rtfd.io).